protocol-Weaver/Rust_Inventory/README.md

    ```bash
    cargo run
    ```
-   The console-based interface will guide you through the setup and usage of the system.

 5. **Explore and Enjoy:**
    Navigate through the console interface to manage your inventory efficiently.
 Have fun exploring the features and functionalities!